sikuli/sikuli/docs/source/screen.rst

 processing with find operations is implemented.
 For :ref:`Multi Monitor Environments
 <MultimonitorEnvironments>` it contains features to map to the relevant monitor.

-Since Screen is of class :py:class:`Region`, grouping method calls can be used with a screen object.
-Normally this should only be relevant in Multi Monitor Environments, to use it for other screens, than the default/primary screen, where you have this feature by default.
+Since Screen extends class :py:class:`Region`, all methods of class Region can be used with a screen object.

+Of special interest might be the grouping of region method calls using ``with:`` in Multi Monitor
+Environments: use it for other screens, than the default/primary screen, where you have this feature by default.

 Be aware, that using the whole screen for find operations may have an impact on performance.
-So if possible either use setROI() or restrict a find opeation to a smaller region object (e.g. reg.find()) to speed up processing.
+So if possible either use ``setROI()`` or restrict a find operation to a smaller region object (e.g. ``reg.find()``) to speed up processing.